Skip to main content

 Experimentation experience

-Has run or analyzed an A/B test.
-Bonus if they understand the statistical pitfalls.
+Has designed, run, or analyzed an A/B test.
+Bonus if they understand peeking, multiple comparisons, novelty effect, selection bias.
+Rare in the Indian market outside product companies; strong premium.

 dbt or modern data stack